-The Latvian Ministry of Education guidelines and recommendations for educational institutions with respect to COVID 19 came out July 28th.
-In the document, the Ministry laid out the necessary guidelines for schools to follow in order to safely open this August.
-This information was widely anticipated and has allowed ISR to plan effectively for 2020/21 with safety and student well-being foremost in mind.
-International School of Riga is monitoring the COVID 19 situation at the regional and national level and is aware that there is trepidation in Europe at the moment with respect to a potential second wave.
+The latest Latvian Ministry of Education guidelines and recommendations for educational institutions with respect to COVID-19 came out mid-August with updates published mid-September.
+In these guidelines and recommendations, the Ministry laid out the necessary measures for schools to implement in order to safely operate face-to-face.
+This information was widely anticipated and has allowed ISR to plan effectively with safety and student well-being foremost in mind.
+The International School of Riga is monitoring the COVID-19 situation at the national and international levels.

-ISR will be ready with a three-tiered approach to schooling and will have in place a Plan A (face-to-face), a Plan B (blended/hybrid) or a Plan C (virtual or online) teaching and learning model.
+ISR has prepared a three-tiered approach to schooling and has in place a Plan A (face-to-face), a Plan B (blended/hybrid), or a Plan C (virtual or online) teaching and learning model.

-Based upon the Ministry’s recent announcement, Plan A will be implemented and ISR will open 2020/21 with a face-to-face teaching and learning model.
+Since the beginning of the school year 2021/2022, Plan A has been implemented and ISR has operated with a face-to-face teaching and learning model.

-ISR will follow all guidelines for physical distancing and for maintaining safe and secure campuses to the best of its abilities.
-How the school plans proceed will rely heavily on how we come together as a school community in facing the realities and hardships of COVID 19.
-It will also rely on Latvia maintaining relatively low numbers of COVID 19 transmissions.
+ISR has followed all guidelines for COVID-19 testing, physical distancing, and maintaining safe and secure campuses to the best of its abilities.
+How the school plans proceed relies heavily on how we come together as a school community in facing the realities and hardships of COVID-19.
+It also relies on the decisions made by the Latvian Authorities.